How to Install VSCodium on Fedora 40 or 39 Linux

 This command updates all packages on your system.
 While most users can update without issues, those with specific software versions should review the updates to avoid breaking their applications.

 Before installing VSCodium, you need to import the GPG key and repository.
-By doing so, your Fedora workstation will always have access to the most up-to-date version of VSCodium.
+This will ensure that your Fedora workstation always has access to the most up-to-date version of VSCodium.

 First, import the GPG key by running the following command in your terminal: